 During the planning of most of Ladakh holidays – the decision of visiting the Khardung La Pass is almost unanimous.
-Everyone wants to see the world’s highest motorable pass.
+After all, who doesn’t want to see the world’s highest motorable pass.
 While this is one of the most popular things to do in Ladakh, once you cross the pass, you’ll reach Nubra Valley.
-It is one of the offbeat places to explore in Ladakh, with many of the places still being unexplored by tourists.
-Most people halt at the commercial capital of Nubra, Diskit for a night after crossing the pass.
+It is one of the offbeat places to explore in Ladakh, with many of the places still unexplored by tourists.
+With an average altitude of 3048 meters, these villages have a very low population density.
+Most people halt at Diskit, the commercial capital of Nubra for a night after crossing the pass.

 The Lakes, Springs and Glaciers

 The Panamik hot water springs – are a natural occurring spring at about 10,400 ft above the sea level.
 Imagine standing in an ice cold mountain desert – and when you take a dip in the water, it is hot!
+Mystical, right?
 These springs have a high amount of sulphur infused in them.
 It is a natural remedy for ailments like rheumatism and arthritis.
+In other words, it is one of the most relaxing moments you’ll ever have in your life.

 Near the Panamik village lies the Siachen glacier – famed to be the world’s highest battlefield where India and Pakistan have regularly skirmished.
 Since it is a war sensitive zone, tourists are not permitted to visit this beautiful glacier.